 - If DiskCryptor is not used by the organization, add the key artifact files used by DiskCryptor to the organization’s execution blacklist.
-Any attempts to install or run this encryption program and its associated files should be prevented.
+Prevent any attempts to install or run this encryption program and its associated files.

 - Implement a recovery plan to maintain and retain multiple copies of sensitive or proprietary data and servers in a physically separate, segmented, secure location (i.e., hard drive, storage device, the cloud).

-- Install updates/patch operating systems, software, and firmware as soon as they are released.
+- Install updates/patch operating systems, software, and firmware as soon as you receive a release.

 - Use multifactor authentication where possible.